 - A courtyard and sculpture garden enabling the commemoration of units and organisations.

-- World class galleries covering the Australian experience of war and its effect on society.
+- World class galleries covering the Australian experience of war, operational service, and peacekeeping and its effect on society.

 - Exhibitions commemorating special occasions and events.

 - Treloar Technology Centre containing one of the world's leading military equipment collections (not open to the public unless specifically advertised).

-- High quality fully curated travelling exhibitions covering all areas of Australia.
+- High quality fully curated touring exhibitions covering all areas of Australia.

 - A range of education programs for the Memorial visitor.